zahra-azmoon/Photo-Selector/README.md

 a simple C# Windows Forms app to select an image from gallery and display it
 ---
 ## Features
--select an image
+>select an image
--display the selected image on the form
+>display the selected image on the form
 ---
 ## Technologies & Tools
 -C#